redpanda-data/connect/website/docs/components/inputs/redis_streams.md

 </TabItem>
 </Tabs>

-Pulls messages from Redis (v5.0+) streams with the XREADGROUP command.
-The `client_id` should be unique for each consumer of a group.

 The field `limit` specifies the maximum number of records to be received per request.
 When more than one record is returned they are batched and